Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 The connected SIB dataset is obtained using the local current (see \cref{table:sibData}).
 These data span four lattice spacings in [0.06, 0.15]~fm across six ensembles and are evaluated at various isospin-symmetric light-pion masses; these masses are given in \cref{table:mesonMasses}.
 The data on the 0.15~fm, 0.15$^\prime$~fm, and 0.12~fm ensembles are tuned near the physical $uu$, $ll$, and $dd$ values, as defined in \cref{subsec:inputs}.
 The 0.09~fm ensemble includes the mistuned (unitary) and retuned light mass values discussed in Ref.~\cite{FermilabLatticeHPQCD:2023jof} (labeled $ll$ and $rr$, respectively) as well as a physical $dd$ point.
 The 0.09$^\star$~fm ensemble includes nearly-physical $ll$ and $dd$ values and a point at the harmonic-mean-square mass $hh$ defined in \cref{subsec:lattice}.
 The unphysical-mass points on the 0.09~fm ensembles help constrain the mass dependence of the chiral-continuum extrapolation.
 The 0.06~fm ensemble is evaluated only at a nearly physical $ll$ point, which helps constrain the lattice-spacing dependence of the chiral-continuum extrapolation.

-We compute $a_{\mu}^{l_ql_q}(\mathrm{conn.})$ at each lattice spacing and available valence quark content $qq$ in both the W and SD regions.
+We compute $a_{\mu}^{l_ql_q}(\mathrm{conn.})$ at each lattice spacing and available valence quark content $qq$ in both the W and SD window regions.
 The notation ``$a_{\mu}^{l_ql_q}$" denotes the light-quark contribution $a_{\mu}^{ll}$ ({\it i.e.}, including the light-quark charge factor defined in \cref{subsec:window}) evaluated at the $qq$ meson mass.
-For $\amuSIBW$, these data are corrected for finite-volume effects; we do not apply finite-volume corrections to $\amuSIBSD$ for the reasons discussed in \cref{sec:latticeCorrections}.
 We then perform a chiral-continuum fit to these data for each window.
 The results of the fit are then used to extrapolate to the continuum and the physical $uu$, $ll$, and $dd$ meson masses defined in \cref{subsec:inputs}.
-These values are then used to compute the SIB correction according to \cref{eq:sib-def}, where
+These values are then used to compute the SIB correction according to \cref{eq:SIBConn}, where

-In \cref{eq:sib-def}, the value of $a_{\mu}^{ll}(\mathrm{conn.})$ comes from the SIB analysis rather than the value obtained in \cref{subsec:light_analysis}.
-This allows us to preserve its correlations with $a_{\mu}^{uu}(\mathrm{conn.})$ and $a_{\mu}^{dd}(\mathrm{conn.})$, which are not directly available from the analysis in \cref{subsec:light_analysis}.
+In \cref{eq:SIBConn}, the value of $a_{\mu}^{ll}(\mathrm{conn.})$ comes from the SIB analysis rather than the value obtained in \cref{subsec:light_analysis} to preserve its correlations with $a_{\mu}^{uu}(\mathrm{conn.})$ and $a_{\mu}^{dd}(\mathrm{conn.})$, which are not directly available from the analysis in \cref{subsec:light_analysis}.
 We choose to do a joint fit to the lattice-spacing and pion-mass dependencies here, as opposed to computing $\Delta a_{\mu}^{ud}(\mathrm{SIB,conn.})$ at finite lattice spacing and taking the continuum limit (cf. \cref{subsubsec:disc_sib_analysis}).
 This allows us to take advantage of the data available on the finer ensembles 0.06~fm, 0.09~fm, and 0.09$^\star$~fm where the set of all three physical masses \{$uu$, $ll$, $dd$\} is not complete.

 The form of the chiral-continuum fit Ans\"atze is a modified version of the one used to perform data-driven $M_{\pi}$ mistuning corrections in our previous intermediate windows calculation \cite{FermilabLatticeHPQCD:2023jof} and is given by